Choose the correct option to complete the sentences below.

 - I saw it on TV.

 But Turn off the TV.
 I’ve bought a new TV.

 With next and last + time expression (when they mean before or after NOW)

 - I saw him last week.

-But Last year we spend three weeks in London, and the last week was one of the best in my life. (=It does not mean ‘the week before NOW’)
+But Last year we spend three weeks in London.
+The last week in London was one of the best in my life. (=It does not mean ‘the week before NOW’)